jamesladd/rpn-james-ladd/README.md

 ## An RPN Calculator.

 Developed from bottom up with the idea of writing the simplest thing that could possibly work, and adding test after.
-Typically I would have used Antlr for this to reduce code written to test and maintain.
+ Typically I would have used Antlr for this to reduce amount of code written that needs to be tested and maintained.

 To run tests:
 ```